s4ysolutions/s4ysolutions.github.io/_posts/2024-01-10-job-readiness.markdown

 A Middle Kotlin Backend Developer position is also possible.

-Additionally, I want to enhance my experience as a GoLang backend developer and am willing to work in a Junior Developer position for up to one year.
+Additionally, I want to enhance my experience as a GoLang backend developer, and I am willing to work in a Junior Developer position for up to one year.

 ## Availability